behaviours that keep us trapped in anxiety

 © Amanda Morgan

-Amanda Morgan is a counsellor practising in Cambridgeshire, Cambridge and Newmarket (Suffolk).
-She is passionate about supporting adults and young people (16+) to recover from low mood, anxiety and low self-esteem and enjoys writing about these subject areas.
+Amanda Morgan is a counsellor practising online and in Cambridge, UK.
+She is passionate about supporting adults (18+) to recover from low mood, anxiety and low self-esteem and enjoys writing about these subject areas.